MicrosoftDocs/dynamics365smb-docs/financials/ui-personalize-user-interface.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customize, personalize
+ms.search.keywords: customize, personalize, personalize mode ms.date: 07/26/2017
-ms.date: 07/26/2017
 ms.author: jswymer

 ---
 # Personalizing Pages
 <!--NAV in the Web client-->
 You can customize pages to better suit your daily work by displaying only the information you want - where you want it.
-Depending on the type of page and what it includes, you can:
+Depending on the type of page and what it includes, you can change the layout and content, including:

 -   Add, move, and remove fields.